Comparison of theory and experiment for radiative characteristics in neutral thulium: Introduction

 Theoretical investigations are relatively scarce.
 Camus~\cite{Camus_66} carried out early calculations of energy levels and Land\'e $g$ factors, as well as oscillator strengths and lifetimes~\cite{Camus_70}.
-Pfeufer~\cite{Pfeufer_86} performed semiempirical calculations of hyperfine structure.
+Pfeufer~\cite{Pfeufer_86} performed semiempirical calculations of the hyperfine structure.
 Cheng and Childs~\cite{Cheng_85} used the multiconfiguration Dirac-Fock method to compute excitation energies, $g$ factors, and hyperfine structure constants for the ground state multiplet of thulium along with other rare-earth atoms.
 More recently, Li and Dzuba~\cite{li_20} calculated energy levels and electric dipole transition amplitudes between ground and low-lying states as well as ionization potentials, and electron aﬃnities for thulium and its heavier homologue, mendelevium.

-The magnetic dipole transition at 1.14~\unit{\micro\metre} between the fine-structure levels within the ground electronic configuration of \Tm\ has been proposed and validated as a promising candidate for optical clock operation at low uncertainty~\cite{Sukachev_16,GFTS19,Golovizin_21,GTYM23}.
+The magnetic dipole transition at 1.14~\unit{\micro\metre} between the fine-structure levels within the ground electronic configuration of \Tm\ has been proposed and validated as a promising candidate for operating optical clocks with high precision\st{optical clock operation at low uncertainty}~\cite{Sukachev_16,GFTS19,Golovizin_21,GTYM23}.
 Gaire~\etal~\cite{Gaire_19,Gaire_23} investigated the clock transition in thulium atoms trapped in solid noble gas crystals.
 The experimental advancements led to increased interest in thulium clock states from a theoretical standpoint.
-Recently, Dzuba~\cite{Dzuba_20} calculated polarizabilities of these states, and Fleig~\cite{fle_23} their electric quadrupole moments.
+Recently, Dzuba~\cite{Dzuba_20} calculated polarizabilities of these states and Fleig~\cite{fle_23}, their electric quadrupole moments.